What Is Masago? Its Advantages And Disadvantages

 Capelin roe is very small about 1 millimeter in diameter and silvery-green in color.
 Also, they loosely resemble sardines in appearance.
 Capelin fish is also an important food source for other large creators such as seabirds, seals, whales, and codfish.

-What Is Masago In Sushi Rolls?
+Is Masago High In Fat?

 Can You Eat Masago Raw?